AtticusBold/Journal/README.md

 # Journal
-The words of Atticus Bold
+These are the words of Atticus Bold